markpyb/YugabyteDB-Performance/Star-Schema-Benchmark-SSB-YugabyteDB-Performance/README.md

 Note:

 <b>Work in progress</b>

-I tested different join orders for Seed1, then just extrapolated that same join order through to Seed 10 I'm not familiar with this benchmark, this is my first time running it, so feedback welcome for improving, or ill get back ground to digging into it more.
+I tested different join orders for Seed 1 and applied the same join order for Seeds 2, 3, and 10.
+This was my first run of this benchmark, so I’m open to suggestions for improvements.

 Summary of Star Schema Benchmark (SSB) Performance on YugabyteDB